saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ## 1.01 What You'll Learn
 Duration: 0:01:00

-This tutorial gives examples you can follow along with using a test suite written in Java, using the JUnit4 Test Runner, as well as the Maven build tool.
+This tutorial gives examples you can follow along with using a test suite written in Java, using the JUnit4 test runner, as well as the Maven build tool.
 If you would like to follow along, you can [download or fork and clone this project](https://github.com/walkerlj0/Selenium_Course_Example_Code)
 * Look in the _/java/Mod4/4.06_ directory, and use the version of the test suite in 4.06 to start to make changes to your code.

 ### In This Tutorial